Meet the Team

 Catch Me Outside: When Jeremy is off the water he enjoys camping with the family and working with his animals

-Joe Komyati lives in Raleigh, NC, and has been fishing from a very young age.
+Joe Komyati lives in Atlanta, GA, and has been fishing from a very young age.
 He started off fly fishing with his father in the rivers of northern New Jersey for freshwater trout.
 Joe took up kayak fishing just 9 years ago along Florida's beautiful west coast where he targeted redfish, trout, and snook.
 Now Joe is a seasoned kayak tournament angler who competes in the Inshore Fishing Association (IFA), KBF Series, Hobie Bass Open Series, and is a member of the Hobie Fishing Team.
 Joe attended the Hobie Fishing Worlds #6 in Leeville, LA, and also qualified for the Hobie Fishing Worlds #8 in Queensland, Australia.

 When not on the water you can find Joe in his shop building his custom fishing rods or working on new Bass Jig designs!
 His current sponsors include Hobie, Stryker Jigs, Dyeing2Fish, Boonedox, Great Outdoor Provisions, Powerpole, Dyesafe, and Hobie Polarized.